Cloud Avenue Wiki

 Restoring a VM

-The restoration of a VM is performed using the “Restore VM” action button available after selecting the VM and then clicking on “Action.”
+To restore a VM, click the “Restore VM” action button, which is available after selecting the VM and then “Action.”

-To initiate a restoration, you need to complete the following fields:
+To initiate a restore, fill in the following fields:

-- Computer to restore: Verify the machine name for which the restoration will be triggered before confirming.
+- VM to restore: Verify the name of the VM for which the restore will be initiated before confirming.

-- Select backup: Choose the backup version you want to use for the restoration based on its date and time.
+- Select a backup: Select the backup you want to use for the restore by its date and time.

-- Restore to vApp: This field offers 3 options regarding the target vApp for the restoration:
+- Restore to vApp: This field offers three options regarding the target vApp for the restore:

-- Original: The VM will be restored to its original vApp, overwriting it if it still exists.
+- Source: The VM will be restored to its original vApp; it will therefore be overwritten if it still exists (not recommended).

-- Other: This option activates the “Select vApp to restore to” submenu (click on its icon).
-An explorer window opens, allowing you to browse your organization’s vDCs and vApps to select the target vApp.
+- Other: This option activates the “Select the vApp to restore to” submenu (you must first click the icon for this submenu.
+A browser will then open, allowing you to browse your organization’s vDCs and vApps to select the target vApp.)

-- Power on after restore: Option to start the VM after restoration.
+- Start after restoration: Option to start the VM after restoration.

 - Remove network interfaces: Option to remove vNICs.
-This is useful if network settings need to be reconfigured before bringing the VM online.
+This option is useful when the VM’s network settings need to be reconfigured before bringing it back online.

-- Confirm overwrite if exists: Confirm your choices.
+- Confirm replacement, if applicable: Validate your selections.

-- Your reference: Assign a label to the restoration operation for easy identification.
+- Your reference: Assign a label to the restore operation to identify it.

-After verifying all fields, initiate the restoration by clicking on the Restore VM button.
+After verifying all fields, initiate the restore using the Restore VM button.

 The status of the restoration operation can then be viewed in the Current Activity / View Request section or from the Activity tab.